Tom-Archer/github-contrib/README.md

 ![Git Commit](/images/13-Git-Commit.png)

-When we run the commit command, the staged files are permanently stored to the repository.
+The 'commit' command creates a record of the changes to the reposity.
+We can move between 'commits' to view different snapshots of the repository.

 ```bash
 git push origin issue-description
 ```

-Finally, to update the GitHub repository, we have to 'push' the changes:
+So far the changes only affect your local version of the repository, to update the online (remote) repository, we have to 'push' the changes:

 ![Git Push](/images/14-Git-Push.png)